dotnet/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 When a class is declared, it doesn't have a nullability.
 It's just an `INamedTypeSymbol`.
 It may have constraints that have nullabilities, but the top-level nullability is not a question that makes any sense.
-However, in order to not break analyzers on nullable-unaware code, we will have to make the default nullability `Unknown`, as old C# code will have this as the nullability when `GetTypeInfo` is called on an expression.
+However, in order to not break analyzers on nullable-unaware code, we will have to make the default nullability `Disabled`, as old C# code will have this as the nullability when `GetTypeInfo` is called on an expression.
 This would further exacerbate issue #1.
 3. This causes massive explosion in type heirarchies.
 If a user got `string?` and called `GetDeclaredMembers()`, the parent of each of these members must point back to `string?`, and not `string` or `string~`.